wechicken456/RIPv2_Shrub/README.md

 ```
 > Here, we see the address for our default interface is `192.168.1.42`

-Then on the *ping machine* we establish a route that will direct traffic intended for the twigs to our `twig machine`
+Then on the *ping machine* we establish routes that will direct traffic intended for the twigs to our `twig machine`.

 I.e.
 ```c